 If an animal is grazing in a field or vineyard and the owner lets it stray into someone else’s field to graze, then the animal’s owner must pay compensation from the best of his own grain or grapes.
 Exodus 22:5 NLT

 Relate: As a teacher and a parent, I am acutely aware of the human drive to pass off responsibility for failings.
-I’ve heard students tell me why they could not possibly be responsible for completing the work assigned because of x,y, and z; I’ve had parents refuse to believe their child’s behavior could be anything other than perfect; and I’ve heard my own children deny the penciled in artwork on the wall belonged to any of them.
+I’ve heard students tell me why they could not possibly be responsible for completing the work assigned because of x,y, and z.
+I’ve had parents refuse to believe their child’s behavior could be anything other than perfect.
+I’ve heard my own children deny that the penciled-in artwork on the wall belonged to any of them.
 No one likes to admit failings, let alone take the time and effort to repair or make amends for damages.

 This section of Exodus lays out a series of specific actions that must be taken for specific mistakes, including what one must do if their animal strays into someone else’s field for a snack.
 The enumeration of errors and responsibilities for mistakes here makes the need for reparations more than clear.